To the Members

-During the year there was no Foreign Exchange earnings and the Foreign Exchange outflowwas Rs.0.89 lakhs.
+During the year under review your Company has earned Foreign Exchange of Rs.100.05lakhs and the Foreign Exchange outflow was Nil.

 MATERIAL CHANGES AND COMMITMENTS BETWEEN END OF FINANCIAL YEAR AND DATE OF THE REPORT

-There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of financial year of the Company to which thefinancial statements relate and the date of this report.
+There were no material changes and commitments affecting the financial position of theCompany which have occurred between the end of financial year to which the financialstatements relate and the date of this Report.